Symptoms of childhood sleep apnea

 Typically, in children, these blockages occur because of enlarged tonsils or adenoids.
 In these cases, surgery to remove the enlarged tissue may be recommended.
 If the child’s airway is blocked due to an improper resting position of the jaw or facial muscles, an oral appliance may help correct these problems.
 Oral appliance therapy involves fitting your child with a customized mouthpiece to keep the airway open while sleeping and facilitate the flow of oxygen.

 Is your child showing signs of a sleep-breathing disorder?

 If so, call our Pittsford, NY office today at (585) 248-2575 to schedule an evaluation.
-Pittsford Dental Excellence Center proudly provides total oral health care to patients in the areas of Fairport, Pittsford, and Rochester, NY.
+Pittsford Smiles Dental proudly provides total oral health care to patients in the areas of Fairport, Pittsford, and Rochester, NY.